marcuswhybrow/ray-peat-rodeo/README.md

 *Tip: A mention or submention may be a URL or email address.
-In these speacial cases, the popup summary will also contain a direct link to the URL, or a "mailto" link to open the readers email client directly.*
+In these speacial cases, the popup summary will also contain a direct link to the URL, or a "mailto" link to open the reader's email client directly.*

 *Tip: Mentioning a scientific paper by it's DOI URL (https://doi.org/...) automatically grabs the papers full title from the DOI database to display to the reader.
 See this [real example](https://raypeat.rodeo/john-william-gofman/#https%3A%2F%2Fdoi.org%2F10.5860%2Fchoice.37-5129).*

-**Is That Clear?**
+## Is That Clear?

-When someone new to Ray Peat may not understand a reference or term, one can add a sidenote that appears distinct from the main text in a little bubble.
+When someone new to Ray Peat may not understand a reference or term, one can add a sidenote, using curly brackets, that appears distinct from the main text in a little bubble.
 For example...

 ```markdown
 RP: PUFA {Polyunsaturated Fats} were originally...